pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 9}
 ```

-All Channel Group APIs require the Stream Controller add-on to be enabled for your key in the Admin Portal.

 ## Add channels to a channel group

 ##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the [Admin Portal](https://admin.pubnub.com/).

-This function adds channels to a channel group.
+Adds channels to a channel group.

 ### Method(s)
-Use the following method in the Kotlin SDK:
+Maximum number of channels: 200 per API call.

 ```
 `1pubnub.addChannelsToChannelGroup(